inbo/n2khab-preprocessing/README.md

 Recommended resources to get started are:
     - [R for Data Science](https://r4ds.had.co.nz/)
     - [Geocomputation with R](https://geocompr.robinlovelace.net)
-- have quick look at the [tidyverse style guide](https://style.tidyverse.org/).
+- have a quick look at the [tidyverse style guide](https://style.tidyverse.org/).
 There you see how to style object, variable and function names, as well as the documentation.
 - preferrably use `git2rdata::write_vc()` when an R _dataframe_ needs to be written to disk for later use (see <https://inbo.github.io/git2rdata/>).
 Define the sorting order well (avoid ties) by using the `sorting` argument, in order to get meaningful _diffs_ when data are updated later.